claire-codes/hugo-blog/content/blog/2016-08-13-super-quick-regex-tdd-setup.markdown

 ---
 layout: post
 title: Super quick Regex TDD setup
-summary: When setting up a test harness is this quick there&#39;s no excuse for not doing TDD.
+summary: When setting up a test harness is this quick there's no excuse for not doing TDD.
 Plus regexes!
 date: 2016-08-13 20:25:22
 comments: true
 published: true